Merp/MerpMod/README_PROG_MODE.md

 0 flashes = OFF
 1 flash = ON

-6. Hard Reset
+7. ECU Reset
 ----------

 The current hard reset flag is displayed as:

 0 flashes = OFF
 1 flash = ON (Ram Variable reset occurs when key is cycled.
-Currently, this DOES NOT FULLY RESET THE ECU, only MerpMod persistent ram variables [switch build with RAM_PERSIST=1])
+Also performs SSM soft ecu reset.
+Resets MerpMod persistent ram variables [switch build with RAM_PERSIST=1])